Andy Garcia

 Andrés Arturo García Menéndez (born April 12, 1956) is an American actor, director, producer, and musician.
-He first rose to prominence acting in Brian De Palma's The Untouchables (1987) alongside Kevin Costner, Sean Connery, and Robert De Niro.
-He continued to act in films such as Stand and Deliver (1988), and Internal Affairs (1990).
-He then co-starred in Francis Ford Coppola's The Godfather Part III (1990) as Vincent Mancini, for which he was nominated for the Academy Award for Best Supporting Actor.
+Known for his roles in film and television, he has received a Grammy Award, as well as nominations for an Academy Award, two Golden Globe Awards and two Primetime Emmy Awards.
+He first rose to prominence acting in Brian De Palma's The Untouchables (1987) followed by roles in Stand and Deliver (1988), Black Rain (1989) and Internal Affairs (1990).
+He then portrayed Vincent Mancini in Francis Ford Coppola's The Godfather Part III (1990), earning a nomination for the Academy Award for Best Supporting Actor and becoming the first Cuban to be nominated for an acting Oscar.

 He continued to act in Hollywood films such as Stephen Frears' Hero (1992), the romantic drama When a Man Loves a Woman (1994), and the action thriller Desperate Measures (1998).
-In 2000, he produced and acted in the HBO television film, For Love or Country: The Arturo Sandoval Story (2000), where he received a Primetime Emmy Award and a Golden Globe Award nominations.
 He also starred in Steven Soderbergh's Ocean's Eleven (2001) and its sequels, Ocean's Twelve (2004) and Ocean's Thirteen (2007).
-In 2005, García directed and starred in the film The Lost City alongside Dustin Hoffman and Bill Murray.
-He also starred in New York, I Love You (2008), the dramedy City Island (2009), the romantic comedy At Middleton (2013), and the crime thriller Kill the Messenger (2014).
-He has had supporting roles in Mamma Mia!
-Here We Go Again, Book Club, The Mule, the HBO television movie My Dinner with Hervé (all 2018), and the title role in the Father of the Bride remake (2022).
+He also took roles in New York, I Love You (2008), the dramedy City Island (2009), the romantic comedy At Middleton (2013), and the crime thriller Kill the Messenger (2014), Mamma Mia!
+Here We Go Again, Book Club, The Mule (all 2018), and as the title role in the Father of the Bride remake (2022).
+He made his directorial debut with The Lost City (2005), followed by Diamond (2026).

+For television, he portrayed the title role in the HBO television film, For Love or Country: The Arturo Sandoval Story (2000), which he also produced.
+His performance earned him nominations for the Primetime Emmy Awards and Golden Globe Award.
+He portrayed Ricardo Montalbán in the HBO television movie My Dinner with Hervé (2018).
+He stars in the Paramount+ neo-western series Landman (2025–present).

 In 2005, he won both a Grammy and a Latin Grammy Award for producing Cuban musician Cachao's record ¡Ahora Sí!.

-Early life
+Early life and education

-Andy García was born Andrés Arturo García Menéndez in Havana, Cuba.
+Andy Garcia was born Andrés Arturo García Menéndez in Havana, Cuba.
 His mother, Amelie Menéndez, was an English teacher and his father, René García, was an attorney in Cuba.
-García has two older siblings, a sister named Tessi and a brother named René.
+Garcia has two older siblings, a sister named Tessi and a brother named René.
 When he was five years old, his family moved to Miami, Florida after the failed 1961 Bay of Pigs Invasion.
 Over a period of several years, they built up a million-dollar perfume/fragrance company.
-García stated that his family tree is of Spanish descent.
+Garcia stated that his family tree is of Spanish descent.
 He was raised as a Catholic and attended Miami Beach Senior High School, where he played on the basketball team.
 During his senior year of high school, he became ill with mononucleosis, which convinced him to pursue a career in acting.
 He began his acting career that year by taking a drama class with Jay W. Jensen.
 He graduated from Florida International University.